 In short, if you are always involved in the life of "there is" or "there is not," or enough or not enough, good or bad, right or wrong, you don't feel anything in its true sense.
-But when your mind is very calm, calm enough to see things which you do not actually see, when your mind is calmness, even though you see many things, you see-you can appreciate the vastness of the being covered by something you see.
+But when your mind is very calm, calm enough to see things which you do not actually see, when your mind is calmness, even though you see many things, you can appreciate the vastness being covered by something you see.
 Then you can appreciate things as it is.
 That is Ummon's "Every day is good day."
 "Every day is good day."

-I put more emphasis on intellectual, you know, interpretation of our-intellectual interpretation of our framework of Buddhist teaching, but more important thing is to have real feeling of practice.
+I put more emphasis on intellectual interpretation of our framework of Buddhist teaching, but more important thing is to have real feeling of practice.

 Every day we practice zazen.
-In-in summer, morning zazen is good, very good, but evening zazen is also good.
-It is little bit hot, but after, you know, sitting, when you feel cool wind from outside, you may feel indescribable, you know, feeling of practice.
+In summer, morning zazen is good, very good, but evening zazen is also good.
+It is little bit hot, but after sitting, when you feel cool wind from outside, you may feel indescribable feeling of practice.
 Night zazen in this time of the year is supposed to be very hot because it is hot.
-But actual feeling you have in zazen in such a warm days-hot days-you have indescribable good feeling, which you cannot appreciate in spring or autumn.
-Coolness of the-feeling of the coolness is something more than you think about.
+But actual feeling you have in zazen in such a warm day-hot days-you have indescribable good feeling, which you cannot appreciate in spring or autumn.
+Feeling of the coolness is something more than you think about.
 Even though you know how good evening zazen is, but each time you sit you will feel, "Oh, good."
 [Laughs.]
 Every time you sit, your feeling will be refreshed because, I think, because it is hot.
 "It is hot" is not "it is hot," actually.

-In monastery we do not have so good food [laughs] usually, and at Tassajara, as food is pretty strong and good, but not so, you know, not so tasty or it is very plain, I think of [?].
-If you chew it-when you chew it-when you eat, you will feel real taste of the vegetables.
-If you cook by sugar and with many-too much spices [laughs], you cannot appreciate real taste of the food.
+In monastery we do not have so good food [laughs] usually, and at Tassajara, as food is pretty strong and good, but not so tasty or it is very plain, I think.
+When you chew it-when you eat, you will feel real taste of the vegetables.
+If you cook with sugar and with too many spices [laughs], you cannot appreciate real taste of the food.